-VisiPak Terms and Conditions will assist you with answers to general information about sampling, orders and administrative questions.
-Links below take you directly to the specific area of our Terms and Conditions that apply.
+VisiPak's Terms and Conditions will assist you with answers to general information about sampling, orders and administrative questions.

 All VisiPak salespeople are trained employees of our company.
 Please contact our office for the salesperson who services your region.
 Or, submit our Request a Quote form and your Regional Account Manager will reply.